 Rents should be based on the most up-to-date information available when submitting the Full Application.

 7. Operating Utility Allowance (UA)

-For any low-income units where the residents are responsible for any utility costs, the owner must provide UAs in accordance with the federal requirements for the associated programs involved, including:
+For any low-income units where the residents are responsible for any utility costs, the owner must provide UAs in accordance with the federal requirements.